 - An infographic summarising key findings in 2021

-- A methods document highlighting approaches to collating and presenting estimates
+- A background and methods document highlighting approaches to collating and presenting estimate

 Results are not representative of all consumers or drug use in the general population and should be interpreted alongside findings from other data sources for a more complete profile of emerging trends in illicit drug use in Australia.